 Thorn Alpha 1

 The Alpha 1 is, and will always be one of my favourite lanterns - it looked nothing like anything that had been produced before when it was first launched in 1955, to a design put forward by Mr Richard Stevens, and nothing like it was ever tried again - the Revo Sol d'Or came close, but still does not match the quality or simplicity of the Thorn lantern.
 In 1958 the lantern won a prestigious design award at Milan, as it was the first hermetically sealed and injection moulded optical system for a road lantern.
-Only in the early 1990s did production of the lantern finally cease - an excellent lifetime for a design that was as groundbreaking then as it was over 30 years previously.
+Only in the early 1990s was production of the lantern discontinued - an excellent lifetime for a design that was as groundbreaking then as it was over 30 years previously.
 The example seen here is likely to be a 1970s' version.

 The following is the inventory record for this installation.
 This record is as it was in 1997, when Derby City Council took control of its own street lighting repairs from the County Council.
 Therefore, any changes made after this date are not known.